Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Introduction

-\br \la{rhoint} Our analysis assumes that $\rho$ is not integer.
+\begin{Remark}\la{rhoint} Our analysis assumes that $\rho$ is not integer.
 This is an essential assumption, not of technical nature.
-It is sufficient to show a few plots of the zeros of $\tau_n(t; K, \rho)$ to see that the pattern of zeros inside $EoT$ has completely collapsed.
+It is sufficient to show a few plots of the zeros of $\mathcal T_n(s)$ \eqref{Pns} to see that the pattern of zeros inside ${\rm EoT}$ has completely collapsed.
 For example, it is easy to see that if $\rho=0$ the tau function reduces to a monomial.
-On the technical level, for the asymptotic analysis in the interior of $EoT$ we need the density of our measure to have a branch-cut discontinuity from $z=0$ to $z=1$.
-A few plots with integer $\rho$ are indicated in Fig. \ref{plotrhoint} to illustrate the point. \ \er
+On the technical level, for the asymptotic analysis in the interior of ${\rm EoT}$ we need the density of our measure to have a branch-cut discontinuity from~${z=0}$ to $z=1$.
+A few plots with integer $\rho$ are indicated in Figure~\ref{plotrhoint} to illustrate the change of behaviour. \end{Remark}

-\section{Semiclassical orthogonal polynomials and tau functions of Painlev\'e\ type}
+\section{Semiclassical orthogonal polynomials and tau functions\\ of Painlev\'e type}